myConsciousness/myConsciousness/README.md

 <!-- MY-BSKY_TIMELINE:START - Do not remove or modify this section -->
 ---

+> Shinya Kato 🤯 @shinyakato.dev 2023-08-29T01:42:34.895Z
+>
+> I see :) Since there is currently no endpoint to retrieve the activities of our following users, @blueskydeck.com would need to have a database to store the data retrieved from Firehose (also needs account management).
+But interesting idea anyway!

+---

+> Shinya Kato 🤯 @shinyakato.dev 2023-08-29T01:34:47.944Z
+>
+> what do you mean about “activity feed”? 👀

+cc @blueskydeck.com

+---

 > Shinya Kato 🤯 @shinyakato.dev 2023-08-29T00:43:26.344Z
 >
 > Or “TweetDeck”